agilethought/inside-protractor-locators/readme.md

 For the purpose of applying protractor locators, we are going to check the following:

 1. Verify that certain elements are presented on the page
-2. Verify we receive results back from searching with valid terms
+2. Validate we receive results back from searching with valid terms
-3. Verify we received validations when providing invalid inputs into the search box
+3. Validate we received validations when providing invalid inputs into the search box

 #### Verify that certain elements are presented on the page
 ##### Reading DOM Elements